Strays (1997 film)

-Strays is a 1997 American drama film written, directed by, and starring Vin Diesel.
+Strays is a 1997 American drama film written, co-produced, directed by, and starring Vin Diesel.
 It follows a drug dealer and hustler who is fed up with the repetitious lifestyle he leads and begins looking for meaning in his life.
 It marked Diesel's feature film directing debut and takes a hard look at his own adolescence and upbringing in New York City.
 The film premiered at the 1997 Sundance Film Festival.

 Synopsis

 Frustrated by the repetitious grind of one-night stands and aimless hustling, Rick is looking for meaning in his life.
 Like his testosterone-tweaked buddies, Rick is a stray looking for a traditional family structure and wrestling unconsciously with his own father's absence.
 He sells small amounts of marijuana to cover the expenses of his own use but insists that he is not doing it for a living.

 When he meets Heather, the girl next door, he suddenly perceives a new avenue and an opportunity for a new, committed relationship.
 Trying to assimilate into Heather's world, Rick takes heat from his perpetually adolescent cohorts whose ambitions are restricted to riding fast, toking slow, and ditching hard.
 Though the chemistry between the couple is immediately charged, Rick's street chic and volatile aggression threaten to extinguish their relationship before it has ever begun.